 Therefore, when a woman promotes sperm competition by engaging in short term mating, she’s basically seeking out the healthiest and the most competitive sperm to fertilize her egg with.

-This way, not only does she ensure that her offspring will have healthy genes but also, if it turns out to be a boy, that it’ll turn out to be one who produces as competitive an ejaculate as his dad’s when he reaches puberty.
-And a son who’s likely to be successful in sperm competition, in turn, boosts the reproductive success of the mother herself.
+First, she ensures that her offspring will have healthy genes.
+Second, if the offspring turns out to be a boy, he’ll produce a competitive ejaculate like his father.
+The son who’s likely to be successful in sperm competition, in turn, boosts the reproductive success of the mother.

 All eggs in the same genetic basket

-By pursuing the short term mating strategy, a woman can also avoid keeping all her eggs in the same genetic basket.
+By pursuing the short term mating strategy, a woman also avoids keeping all her eggs in the same genetic basket.
 By letting different men father her children, she ensures that her offspring are genetically diverse and have diverse immune systems.

-This increases the odds that her children will more likely survive the onslaught of infections and diseases than they would had they been fathered by a single male.
+This increases the odds of her children surviving the onslaught of infections and diseases.
+It wouldn’t have been the case had they been fathered by a single male.

-If a woman’s regular mate isn’t attractive, she may get tempted to engage in short-term mating with attractive males so that her offspring may have better genes.
+If a woman’s regular mate isn’t attractive, she may be tempted to have affairs with attractive males.
+This way, her offspring can get access to better genes.
 She may even successfully trick her husband into raising kids that aren’t his own, like the female blue-footed booby bird.